jpadesousa/sradownloader-axel/README.md

   --fqdump FQDUMP       Path to the fastq dump program (default fasterq-dump) --axel-connections AXEL_NUM_CONNECTIONS
-                        Number of connections to use with axel (default 10) --ftp                 Use FTP to download from ENA --wget                Use wget to download from ENA --axel                Use axel to download from ENA --nogeo               Disable sample name lookup from GEO
+                        Number of connections to use with axel (default 10) --ftp                 Use FTP to download from ENA (default) --wget                Use wget to download from ENA --axel                Use axel to download from ENA --nogeo               Disable sample name lookup from GEO